padajar/padajar.github.io/_posts/2026-06-24-three-weeks-three-months.md

 throughout college and grad school i’ve had a lot of thoughts about intentionality and focus. again, i think a few things hold true:

 - there’s many things in life that it’s easy for me to end up *not* doing, even if i want to, just because if i don’t prioritize them, they don’t happen. everything from hanging out with friends, to taking alone time, time disconnected from the digital world.
-- when it comes to work, i would not describe myself as a very *disciplined* person. i find it extraordinarily difficult to do things that i’m not intrinsically motivated in doing. not to say that this doesn’t happen, of course; i have lots of feelings on “taking my medicine” that made up [an entirely separate blog post](https://padajar.com/2026/01/21/taking-your-medicine/).
+- when it comes to work, i would not describe myself as a very *disciplined* person. i find it extraordinarily difficult to do things that i’m not intrinsically motivated to do. not to say that this doesn’t happen, of course; i have lots of feelings on “taking my medicine” that made up [an entirely separate blog post](https://padajar.com/2026/01/21/taking-your-medicine/).
 - conversely, when i hit flow states in work (though also for non-work things), the time just flies by. i’ve enjoyed many evenings over the last few weeks trying to figure out how to make this structural model work. at other times, it’s been “i really want to make this LaTeX template” to “let me obsessively update the wiki i maintain for this dnd campaign” to “oh, it’s time to write a blog”.[^6]

 one of the things i’ve appreciated about grad school is the fact that i can structure my life as these waves hit. there are times where i fall asleep thinking about this cool problem i’ve been working on, or will sit in front of a whiteboard looking at squares. and there are also times where my focus takes me elsewhere, and i’m doing a musical, or writing puzzles, and so many other things.